SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

       | user.signature |  | user.signature |
 ```

-Avoid taking a screenshot of a signature page.
-The screenshot will erase the signature.

 ### Other story table notes

 Don't worry about accidentally including variables that won't show up during the test.
 Extra rows will be ignored.